bonaparte/bonaparte/advanced/creating_components.md

 ```

 ## Structure

-Bonaparte has a modular structure and is therefore very easily extendable.
+Bonaparte components have a modular structure.
-Each Bonaparte component is a combination of __modules__.

 __Modules__ are simple JavaScript functions/classes that get instantiated for each tag-instance on the page: